Engaged and Prosperous Communities

 The protection and preservation of the natural environment around our mines that go well beyond regulatory requirements

-Improved quality and access to local health care services that can operate independently and sustainably, and supporting recreational projects and sport clubs that promote healthy and active lifestyles
+Securing improved quality and access to local health care services that can operate independently and sustainably, and supporting recreational projects and sport clubs that promote healthy and active lifestyles

-Physical infrastructure that supports community needs and a post-mine economy
+Continuing the implementation and maintenance of physical infrastructure that supports community needs and a post-mine economy

 Local Employment and Procurement